Skip to main content

 Outbuilding/laundry room, garage, off street parking

 Additional Information - This mid-terrace property was constructed in the eighteenth century of limestone with stone lintels and sills and a slate roof.
 At the front is a fine panelled door beneath the original fanlight window.
-No. 14 was part of a warehouse complex converted to residential in 1830 and the industrial units at the rear were converted into workmen's cottages in the 1900s.
-These attractive cottages face the rear garden of No. 14 and retain rights of access.
+14 Church Street was part of a warehouse complex converted to residential in 1830 and the industrial units at the rear were converted into workmen’s cottages in the 1900s, now two dwellings.
+No. 14 retains right of access to the pretty part-walled garden and garage.

 The porch with a stone-flagged floor leads to the kitchen/breakfast room with ample space to accommodate a family-sized table and a window seat beneath a 16-pane window overlooking the garden.
 A wide archway connects the kitchen/breakfast room to the sitting room which has a fireplace with gas fire on a stone hearth and an outlook to the parish church.
 The handmade fitted kitchen is from Treske of Thirsk and includes granite worktops, an original ceramic inset sink and Neff appliances.
 A handsome oak staircase descends to the lower ground floor, a versatile 21 ft living space with a separate cloakroom/wc.
 This room benefits from natural light on two sides, has a tiled floor and features the original Victorian cast-iron range.